trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 Note down the response `item_id` printed to the console for the next step.

-!!! note "Further Reading: Wallets"
+!!! abstract "Further Reading: Wallets"
     - Learn more about [Wallets](/learn/wallets/){target=_blank}
     - Browse the [Wallet API reference](/reference/services/wallet-service/){target=_blank}